Floopert/CW2024/Readme.md

 ### EnemyProjectileT1.java [REFACTOR]
     Objective: To rename the EnemyProjectile to EnemyProjectileT1 so that other variations of EnemyProjectile would follow the naming convention EnemyProjectileT<x>.java.
 This is to allow for the extension whereby different enemy planes could fire different projectiles with different damage and appearance.

+### Boss.java [REFACTOR]
+    Objective: To break up the logic for initializing getting the random Y axis movement for position update.
+This is to break up the responsibility of the class, and also the code logic could be reused in other plane classes.

+    -initializeMovePattern() & getNextMove() methods are moved to a new class called RandomYMovePattern.java.
+    -an object of RandomYMovePattern.java is created in this class instead, and in the updatePosition() method, the getNextMove() from the new class is called instead.

 # ----------------------------------------------------------------------------------------------------------------